Terry Tempest Williams: Activism

 Williams wrote and spoke about the impact of the BP oil spill.

 On 13 June 2014, Williams posted an open letter to the leadership of the Church of Jesus Christ of Latter-day Saints expressing "solidarity with Kate Kelly and her plea to grant women equal standing in the rights, responsibilities and privileges of the [LDS Church], including the right to hold the Priesthood."

-On February 18, 2016, as part of the Keep It in the Ground movement, Williams attended a federal auction of oil and gas leases and purchased several parcels totaling 1,751 acres in Grand County, Utah through a company she formed called Tempest Exploration in order to keep them from energy development.
+On February 18, 2016, as part of the Keep It in the Ground movement, Williams attended a federal auction of oil and gas leases and purchased several parcels totaling 1,751 acres in Grand County, Utah through a company she formed called Tempest Exploration in order to protect them from energy development.

+On October 1, 2025, Williams attended and spoke at a rally and news conference held by the Center for Biological Diversity, supporting their intent to sue the federal government for a violation of the Endangered Species Act concerning the threatened status of the Wilson's phalarope.